Download the Messina Mentor Information Sheet

-- Have the ability to attend one to two enrichment hours each week during the work day (planned in collaboration with faculty and Messina Evergreen).
+- Have the approval from their supervisor to attend one to two enrichment hours each week during the work day (planned in cooperation with your faculty partners and Messina Evergreen).

-- Attend 2-3, theme-wide events each year (occasionally on evenings and weekends and as planned in collaboration with other faculty, administrators and Messina Office).
+- Attend 2-3, theme-wide events each year (occasionally held on evenings and weekends and planned in collaboration with other faculty, administrators and Messina Office).

 - Participate for at least one academic year.
 Additional years may be negotiated in consultation with supervisors, office directors and the Messina Co-Directors.

-- Possess a willingness to work as part of a collaborative working group of faculty, administrators and student leaders.
+- Possess a willingness to work as part of a collaborative working group of faculty members, administrators, staff members, and student leaders.

-- Prepare for Messina participation by attending a variety of scheduled training sessions, wokshops (about one per month beginning in January 2018) and small group meetings.
+- Prepare for Messina participation by attending a variety of scheduled training sessions, workshops (about one per month beginning in January 2019) and small group meetings.
 Training sessions will take place in large group, theme-based and smaller, self-directed informal working group settings.

 Note: Some administrators that participate in Messina will work with two faculty members and two Messina Evergreens to plan enrichment activities in and out the classroom for two seminar sections consisting of 15-17 students each semester.
 Other administrators will be asked to collaborate with two faculty members and one Messina Evergreen to plan enrichment activities inside and outside of the classroom for one seminar group consisting of 15-17 students over the course of two semesters.